 Working with Access Keys

-Access Keys allow users to authenticate scripts and OData when using Windows, LDAP, or OpenID Connectauthentication.
+If access key creation is enabled by your administrator, those access keys can authenticate scripts and OData when using Windows, LDAP, or OpenID Connect authentication.
 Note that Windows Authentication and LDAP support OData export to Power BI and Excel, but users working with OData receivers that are not a Windows product will be able to authenticate with the Access Key and associated password.

 The password for an Access Key will only be displayed to the user upon creation and can never again be accessed.
 If a user loses their password, they can create a new Access Key and delete the old one.